Skip to content

 1. Combine the sauce.
 In a medium bowl, whisk together the ingredients for the sauce until well combined.
 Set it aside.

 2. Coat the meat.
-Trim any excess fat off the skinless chicken breasts or thighs and cut them into bite-sized pieces.
+Trim any excess fat off the skinless chicken breasts or thighs and cut them into evenly bite-sized pieces.
 Place them in a large zip-top bag with cornstarch, salt, pepper, and garlic salt.
 Shake until each piece is evenly coated.

 3. Dredge in egg and pan fry.
 Heat 1/4 cup of oil in a large nonstick frying pan over medium heat.
 While the oil is heating up, prepare a shallow bowl with the whisked egg.
 Use a fork to dip the coated chicken pieces into the egg mixture.
 Then transfer them to the pan of hot oil and fry for 6-8 minutes.
 Work in batches so you’re not overcrowding the pan and add fresh oil as needed.
 Remove chicken as it gets done to a paper towel lined plate.